Night Eagle Alum Published!

 amateur botanists, and for anybody interested in this fascinating plant and in the old forests that are its home.
 You can also purchase your copy of Identifying Ginseng Habitat: The Northeast and Mid-Atlantic on Lulu.com instead of the big booksellers.

-Earth Song has promised me that he will come back to Night Eagle in 2022 and roam the property with me identifying various medicinal plant, edible plants, and endangered species.
+Earth Song has promised me that he will come back to Night Eagle and roam the property with me identifying various medicinal plant, edible plants, and endangered species.
 I'm looking forward to that day!